thibaudcolas/frontend-starter-kit/docs/front-end-team.md

 ### Examples of objectives and key results

+> [BetterWorks](https://www.betterworks.com/resources/) also has comprehensive resources and examples of OKRs across all disciplines.

 - __React: Deliver first-class interfaces with React__
     - 10 React components created with 100% test coverage
     - 3 blog posts published showing our (your) React expertise